Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Knowledge Graph-Enhanced LLMs

-\begin{enumerate} \item \textit{\textbf{Knowledge-Enhanced Models}}: These methods enhanced the training data with external knowledge, such as knowledge graphs (KGs).
-The models were trained on large-scale textual corpora and KGs to enhance the language representation.
-ERNIE~\cite{zhang2019ernie} used the masked language model (MLM) and next sentence prediction (NSP) for model pre-training to capture the lexical and syntactical information from text tokens.
-The predictions were made by aggregating the context and knowledge facts.
-ERNIE 3.0~\cite{sun2021ernie} trained the model by fusing the auto-regressive model and auto-encoding network as they suggested that a single auto-regressive framework is insufficient to explore the enhanced knowledge.
-Rosset et al.~\cite{rosset2020knowledge} added knowledge-aware input using an entity tokenizer dictionary for semantic information without changing the transformer architecture.
+\begin{enumerate} \item \textit{\textbf{Knowledge-Enhanced Models}}: These methods enriched the large-scale text corpora with KGs for improved language representation.
+ERNIE~\cite{zhang2019ernie} used masked language modeling (MLM) and next sentence prediction (NSP) in pre-training to capture the text's lexical and syntactical elements, combining context with knowledge facts for predictions.
+ERNIE 3.0~\cite{sun2021ernie} further evolved by integrating an auto-regressive model with an auto-encoding network, addressing the limitations of a single auto-regressive framework in exploring enhanced knowledge.
+Meanwhile, Rosset et al.~\cite{rosset2020knowledge} introduced a knowledge-aware input through an entity tokenizer dictionary, enhancing semantic understanding without altering the transformer architecture.